The Job Labor Report consolidates and summarizes metrics related to job labor within a given date range (based on the visits' scheduled date).

 Once you have a date range selected, you have the option to filter based on: Operation, Sales Rep, or Assignees.

-Please take note that when you filter by Assignee, the results may show partial information if all visits on a job are not assigned to the same assignee...
+*Note: When you filter by Assignee, the results may show partial information if all visits on a job are not assigned to the same assignee.

 - Estimated - the summation of labor items on a job.
 (NOTE: if a job does not include any items of type 'labor', the job will not be included in the report since it will not have an estimated quantity.)